xInevitable/hyprland-setup/README.md

 A **universal installer and configuration setup for Hyprland**.
 Fully automated, TTY-compatible, and fun!
-This script installs essential apps, downloads your Hyprland configuration from GitHub, and prepends your personalized ASCII heading to each config file.
+This script.sh installs essential apps, downloads this Hyprland configuration from GitHub.**
 ---

 ## Table of Contents